-LTC uses the preponderance of evidence standard in all student conduct cases.
-This includes student code of conduct (academic and non-academic), Title IX and equity cases.
-The preponderance of evidence standard is defined as such that a party has shown that its version of facts, causes, damages and fault is more likely than not to be the correct version.
+LTC uses the preponderance of evidence standard in all matters involving students.
+This includes student code of conduct (academic and non-academic), Title IX, and equity cases.
+The preponderance of evidence standard is defined as such that a party has shown that its version of facts, causes, damages, and fault is more likely than not to be the correct version.